mvuko01/Sweet-tradition/candyshop/products/huesitos.md

 quantity: "20g"
 country: "Spain"
 ---
-Crunchy and light waffer bars covered with Valor milk chocolate.
-Each bar is wrapped individually and weights 20 grams.
+Crunchy and light waffer bars covered with Valor milk chocolate. <br>
+Each bar is wrapped individually and weights 20 grams. <br>
 Box with 48 bars.